invictus-0x90/my-tools/README.md

 # my tools

 [+] Shell_fck
-	- This is a work in progress
+	- This was a project I did to understand using ptrace.
-	- Currently this tool works by attaching to a given pid or will run /bin/sh itself
+	- It works by iterating over all the process in /proc, putting them in a hash table, and then attaching to any that are of interest.
+Basically it at the moment it attaches to every bash shell process on the system.
-	- It then messes with all output to the terminal by catching write syscalls
+	- It then messes with any output as show in the gif below.
+It will also attach to any new processes that spawn whilst it is running.
-	- More functionality to come with further development
+	- Has to be run as root to attach to any user's process.
+	- Its a pretty simple PoC, in reality, you could catch any syscall you want and inject your own code into the process.

 ![alt tag](https://raw.githubusercontent.com/invictus-0x90/my-tools/master/example.gif)